 While extensive research and protection efforts have occurred in Gombe National Park and Mahale National Park, at least 75 percent of Tanzanian chimpanzees, of an estimated 2,500-3000 total chimpanzees live outside of these two parks, and little is known about their behaviour or ecology.
 These data gaps are especially important when one considers the dramatic change in landscape, moving from lush tropical forests along the lake, to vast open woodlands that dominate most of western Tanzania.
 Chimpanzee density and behaviour are thought to respond to this shift in vegetation, requiring that conservationists devise different strategies from those inside National Parks to ensure their protection in the drier miombo woodlands.
 A survey was thus undertaken (Oct 2011 – Sept 2012) to expand our understanding of and prioritize these areas for conservation planners.
 The map here describes target areas for the survey.

 In January 2014, UPP and JGI teams revisited the exact locations surveyed in 2007 to assess changes in chimpanzee densities over the six year period since then.
-Results have been submitted for publication and will hopefully be accessible soon!
+Results were published in 2016 and can be found under “Publications.”

-Most recently, in October 2014, Alex led a team back into Ntakata and Kalobwe forests to assess any changes in forest state and chimpanzee presence/abundance since the original visit in 2011.
+In October 2014, Alex led a team back into Ntakata and Kalobwe forests to assess any changes in forest state and chimpanzee presence/abundance since the original visit in 2011.
 The pictures below reveal the logistical challenges to working in these remote areas, home to some of the largest chimpanzee populations outside of National Parks.
+We are now revisiting areas every three years to monitor changes in chimpanzees and their habitat, and with recent support from the Arcus Foundation, we will conduct the first systematic survey of the entire Mahale Mountains National Park beginning in late 2017.

 PREDICTING CHIMPANZEE PRESENCE